meta-llama/llama-stack-apps/examples/E2E-RAG-App/README.md

 ## E2E-RAG-App

-This is an End to End RAG App leveraging llama-stack that handles the logic for ingesting documents, storing them in a vector db and providing an inference interface.
+This is an end-to-end Retrieval Augmented Geneartion (RAG) App leveraging llama-stack that handles the logic for ingesting documents, storing them in a vector database and providing an inference interface.

 We share the details of how to run first and then an outline of how it works: